FlyingWolFox/Duplicate-Finder/README.md

    The min is one, in which it'll just look for internal repetions, the max is designed to be 26, after that the tool will raise an exception (error) or will stop to put letters in the filenames in the 27th and beyond directories

+9. **The cache will be update if the files are?**

+   Yes, the tool will check if the cache is valid, using the last modified date

+10. **Can I delete the cache?**

+   Yes.
+The cache will be regenerated on the next run

-9. **I've found taht something is going wrong, how can I help/get a solution?**
+11. **I've found that something is going wrong, how can I help/get a solution?**

    You can always create an Issue to help improve this tool.
 I just ask you to look at all issues to see if your questions/problem hasn't been answered/solved